vga101/gaiasky/README.md

 #### 1.2.3 macOS

-For macOS we provide a `gaiasky_macos_<version>.dmg` file which is installed by unpacking into the Applications folder.
+For macOS we provide a `gaiasky_macos_<version>.dmg` file which is installed by double-clicking on it and following the on-screen instructions.
 Get it [here](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky/downloads/).
 Once unpacked, you can run it by clicking on it.

 #### 1.2.4 Compressed (TGZ) package